anchore/grype/CONTRIBUTING.md

 $ git config --global user.email "john.doe@example.com"
 ```

-Creating a signed commit is then possible with `-s`:
+Creating a signed-off commit is then possible with `-s` or `--signoff`:

 ```text
 $ git commit -s -m "this is a commit message"
 ```

-To double check if the commit was signed, look at the log output:
+To double-check if the commit was signed-off, look at the log output:

 ```text
 $ git log -1